5 High-Paying Entry-Level Remote Jobs (and How to Apply)

 Construct a portfolio from either school, work, or independent projects.
 For example, A web developer might create a portfolio consisting of work they did in an educational program or on a personal project.

-Whether you are looking for full-time or part-time employment, there is likely a remote position out there for you.
-As you are preparing to enter the job market or switch careers, you might consider obtaining a Professional Certificate to become job-ready for in-demand careers such as project manager and data analyst.
+Whether you are looking for full-time or part-time employment, there is likely a remote position for you.
+As you prepare to enter the job market or switch careers, you might consider obtaining a Professional Certificate to become job-ready for in-demand careers such as project manager and data analyst.

 Coursera Plus